-In the fiscal year ended March 31, 2024, \$15.2 million of the total reported value of loans and financing receivables on the Statement of Net Position was recorded as impaired.
-This impairment represents 2.3% of Deployed Funds managed by NYGB.
+In the fiscal year ended March 31, 2025, \$33.7 million of the total reported value of Loans and Financing Receivables on the Statement of Net Position was recorded as Impaired.
+This represents a Portfolio Impairment of approximately 3.3% of NYGB's Current Portfolio.

-Cumulative ROI represents the aggregate Return on Investment since Inception and is not expressed on an annualized basis.
+&lt;sup>9 Cumulative ROI represents the aggregate Return on Investment since Inception and is not expressed on an annualized basis.